RedHatProductSecurity/particular-purl-parse/README.md

 # Particular PURL Parse

+> ⚠️ This is a work in progress and is not intended for usage.

 A library for parsing PackageURL (PURL) strings and extracting component information.
 Available for both Python and TypeScript/JavaScript.

 This repository contains two separate packages: